comsec-group/cellift-artifacts/README.md

 the resource-intensive nature of the Verilog transformation and synthesis into C++ code (especially by the competition, GLIFT), and of FPGA synthesis.
-To reproduce all results, including memory requirements for C++ synthesis (figure 7), 256GB will be required.
+To reproduce all results, including memory requirements for C++ synthesis (figure 7), 256GB of RAM will be required.
 If such a machine is not available, re-using already-generated binaries in the Docker image is possible, but of course this memory measurement step can't be done.
-Under these circumstances a 64GB desktop should be able to run all the remaining experiments.
+Under these circumstances a desktop with 64GB of RAM should be able to run all the remaining experiments.

 Hardware: storage:
 The Docker image is 330GB.
 A squashed and tidied image will be vastly